-- impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.
+- impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites).
+Any impact to level crossings should be assessed using the Australian Level Crossing Assessment Model (ALCAM) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.